-A versatile, extremely soft, deep-pile polyester fleece vest with sleek styling, a tall cozy collar and handwarmer pockets.
+A versatile, extremely soft high-pile polyester fleece vest with sleek styling, a tall cozy collar and handwarmer pockets.

-- Soft, cozy vest made of deep-pile polyester fleece
+- Soft, cozy vest made of high-pile polyester fleece

-- Twill webbing on zipper pull, hanger loop and back neck
+- Webbing on zipper pull, hanger loop and back neck

 - Handwarmer pockets

 8.6-oz 100% polyester (30% recycled) high-pile, double-faced fleece.